Z-Curve Plot: A Visual Diagnostic for Publication Bias in Meta-Analysis: Example: Effect of Framing on Decision Making

-As a final example, we analyze registered replication reports of the classic framing effect on decision making \citep{tversky1981framing} conducted as part of the Many Labs 2 project \citep{klein2018many}.
+As another example we analyze registered replication reports of the classic framing effect on decision making \citep{tversky1981framing} conducted as part of the Many Labs 2 project \citep{klein2018many}.
 The dataset includes 55 estimates that, when pooled via a random-effects model, result in a pooled effect size estimate of $g=0.44$, 95\% CI $[0.38, 0.50]$.

-The left panel of Figure~\ref{fig:example3} shows that the random-effects model and RoBMA result in essentially identical fits to the observed $z$-statistics.
-Both models approximate the distribution well, indicating that either model is appropriate for these data.
+Neither the funnel plot (top panel of Figure~\ref{fig:example3}) nor the z-plot (bottom panel of Figure~\ref{fig:example3}) shows signs of publication bias.
+The model fits of random-effects, PET, 3PSM, and RoBMA are essentially identical and approximate the observed $z$-statistics well.
+Since any of these models would be appropriate for these data, the most parsimonious choice would be interpreting the random-effects model \citep{jefferys1992ockham}.

 This conclusion aligns with the RoBMA result of moderate evidence against publication bias, BF\textsubscript{bias} $=0.21$.
-This result highlights how Bayesian model averaging penalizes unnecessary complexity (e.g., publication-bias-adjusted models) when a parsimonious model explains the data equally well.
+This result highlights how Bayesian model averaging penalizes unnecessary complexity (e.g., publication bias-adjusted models) when a parsimonious model explains the data equally well.
 Accordingly, the model-averaged effect is $g=0.42$, 95\% CI $[0.35, 0.49]$, with small between-study heterogeneity, $\tau=0.08$, 95\% CI $[0.00, 0.18]$, closely matching the unadjusted random-effects estimate.

-Extrapolating from RoBMA (right panel of Figure~\ref{fig:example3}) yields an expected $z$-distribution that is essentially unchanged in the absence of publication bias.
-The expected discovery rate is $0.59$, 95\% CI $[0.45, 0.68]$, matching the observed discovery rate ($0.56$).
-The corresponding false discovery risk is low (FDR $=0.04$, 95\% CI $[0.03, 0.06]$), and there are no expected missing studies, $N_{\text{missing}}=0$, 95\% CI $[0, 4]$.

-The Many Labs 2 dataset includes 27 additional registered replication reports whose z-curve plots are available at \url{https://osf.io/pm45q/files/osfstorage}.
-Only three z-curve plots indicate misfit of the random-effects model, accompanied by moderate evidence for publication bias.
+The Many Labs 2 dataset includes 27 additional registered replication reports whose z-plots are available at \url{https://osf.io/pm45q/files/osfstorage}.
+Only three z-plots indicate a misfit of the random-effects model, accompanied by moderate evidence of publication bias.
 These false-positive results are unfortunately inevitable in any statistical analysis \citep{sterne2011recommendations}.